 Although we have considered a maximum of three sources, our tracking framework is extensible to an arbitrary number of sources.
-With increased number of sources, the number of reliable channels decreases and hence the dynamics part of the model should play a more dominant role.
-However, the state space grows exponentially with the number of sources and thus efficient pruning strategies will become increasingly necessary.
+With increased number of sources, the number of reliable channels decreases, and hence the dynamics part of the model should play a more dominant role.
+However, the state space grows exponentially with the number of sources, and thus efficient pruning strategies will become increasingly necessary.
 Also, the system needs to incorporate additional information in order to robustly identify possible direction changes at crossing points, such as spectral and pitch continuity.
-These issues as well as tests on sound motions in real environments require further research.
+These issues as well as adaptation of our system to robust tracking in real environments require further research.